UglyWillDuckling/diamond-mine/Emerald/emerald/notes/factory functions(methods) are super useful.md

-They are particular good when the objects they're creating are simple and they only need to encapsulate the decision mechanism between the possible implementations.o
+They are particular good when the objects they're creating are simple and they only need to encapsulate the decision mechanism between the possible implementations.

 ```ts
 type listingOption = 'list' | 'kanban'